War of the Fifth Coalition

 This was like modern, urban warfare.Another distinctive feature of Aspern-Essling was how much the parts of it resembed modern, urban combat.
 As contrasted with the linear, shoulder-to-shoulder tactics of horse-and-musket warfare of the period, the fighting in the burning little towns on the two wings of the battlefield were hand-to-hand; vicious, and personal, involving small units and going on for hours at a time without advantage going either way.
 Small groups would have to break into each house and usually kill the defenders up close, taking terrible casualties themselves.
 So in those ends of the battle, the battle resembled World War II in Europe or even Falluja in Iraq.

-A Myrbach illustration of the Young Guard infantry fighting in the streets of Essling.
+Another Myrbach illustration of the Young Guard infantry fighting in the streets of Essling.
 Though imagined almost a century after the event, Myrbach has probably captured the gritty nature of street fighting accurately.
 While the two villages had not been prepared for defense, the troops on both sides used the ruined, burned-out buildings as street-fighters of World War II would have.
-They would have also dragged out furniture to make barricades.
+They would have also undoubtedly dragged out furniture to make barricades.

 The Central Position has its limits.The doctrine of the Central Position states that, all things being equal, the side that occupies interior lines has a decided advantage over the side which surrounds him.
 This prinicple was certainly in play at Aspern-Essling in that Charles had trouble coordinating the timing of all of his concentric attacks on the French, in their central position.